 A minor in music technology requires 6 units, of which a minimum of 5 courses are not double-counted toward the major.
 Students must receive a grade of C or above in all courses counted toward the minor.
-The 6 units required for the minor in music technology are to be chosen from 259, 321, 322, 335, 337, 338, 340, 342, 345, and 348.
+The 6 units required for the minor in music technology are to be chosen from any 200- or 300-level courses in music technology.

 MUS COMP 111-0 Class Composition Class instruction in techniques of composition.
 Open to nonmusic majors.
 MUS COMP 112-0 Applied Composition Original composition; individual instruction.